avinashsuvarna1186-design/My-Favourite-Agency-website_New/replit.md

 ## Overview

 This is a single-page marketing website for My Favourite Agency (MFA), a creative branding and design agency.
-The application is built as a modern React-based web application with a Node.js/Express backend, featuring a dark UI aesthetic with warm accent colors, smooth scrolling interactions, and responsive design optimized for agency portfolio presentation.
+The application is built as a modern React-based web application with a Node.js/Express backend, featuring:
+- Galactic video background with 3-layer parallax depth effects (video 0.1x, stars 0.3x, cosmic orbs 0.5x mouse movement)
+- Dark UI aesthetic with glassmorphism elements and warm accent colors
+- Spaced-out creative typography inspired by modern agency design
+- Massive animated section titles that trigger on scroll
+- Comprehensive scroll-triggered animations throughout all sections
+- Smooth scrolling interactions with reduced-motion accessibility support
+- Responsive design optimized for agency portfolio presentation

 ## User Preferences